joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/06/03/us/ap-us-tv-cmt-celebrates-heroes.html?searchResultPosition=7

 **Trump Uses the Military to Prove His Manhood**\
 `The president’s response to the coronavirus that killed more than 100,000 people was lethargic and ineffective.
-But when it came to a few hundred anti-racism protesters, it was time to call in the troops.`\
+But when it came to anti-racism protesters, it was time to call in the troops.`\
 https://nytimes.com/2020/06/03/opinion/trump-military-protest.html?searchResultPosition=8

 **Warriors' Curry, Thompson Participate in Oakland Protest**\